 The percentage of the class at NYU Stern that are women is 43%.

 What type of interview does NYU Stern use for MBA admissions?

 NYU Stern offers interview by invitation, once the initial application is reviewed.
 The interviews are application-based, meaning the interviewer will have read your application or reviews of your application.

 NYU Stern Class Profile

-Twenty-nine percent of students in the Class of 2022 hold undergraduate degrees in business, while 23% majored in engineering, math, and science, 20% in the social sciences, 14% in economics, and 14% in humanities, arts or other.
+Twenty-seven percent of students in the Class of 2025 hold undergraduate degrees in business, while the same (27%) majored in engineering, math, or science.
+Social science followed at 19%.
+Another 17% majored in economics, and 10% in humanities, arts or other.
 Upon entering the MBA program, students had an average of 5.2 years of work experience.
-Twenty-seven percent of the Class of 2022 worked in financial services prior to joining Stern; other well-represented pre-MBA industries included consulting at 10%, technology and nonprofit/arts/education at 8% each, consumer products/retail and entertainment/media at 7% each.
-Another 4% each came from military/government, healthcare, advertising/PR.
+Twenty-six percent of the Class of 2025 worked in financial services prior to joining Stern; other well-represented pre-MBA industries included consulting at 12%, tech at 10% and military/gov’t at 8%.

-Women make up 43% of the Class of 2022—a six percent increase over last year.
-Thirty-two percent of students in this class are international or dual citizens, and 12% identify as a member of an underrepresented minority group.
-Thirty-two percent—up from 24% last year—identify more broadly as minority students.
+Women make up 43% of the Class of 2025.
+Forty-eight percent of students in this class have international citizenship, and 47% of U.S. students identify as a member of a U.S. minority.
+Seventeen percent identify more as U.S. underrepresented minority students.